leifcr/nestedSortableTree/README.md

 ## Known Bugs

-*nestedSortable* doesn't work properly with connected draggables, because of the way Draggable simulates Sortable `mouseStart` and `mouseStop` events.
+*nestedSortableTree* doesn't work properly with connected draggables, because of the way Draggable simulates Sortable `mouseStart` and `mouseStop` events.
 This bug might or might not be fixed some time in the future (it's not specific to this plugin).

 ## Requirements

-jQuery 1.4+
+jQuery
-jQuery UI Sortable 1.8+
+jQuery UI Sortable

 ## Browser Compatibility

-Tested with: IE 6/7/8, Firefox 3.6/4, Chrome, Safari 3
+Use a proper browser that supports data attributes.
+IE8 and older is out. :)

 ## License

 This work is licensed under the MIT License.

 This work is *pizzaware*.
 Please consider offering the original author a pizza or donate to him.
-If you visit Copenhagen, a beer without a bear is always good.
+If you visit Copenhagen, a beer is always good.